E 1.0 Overview

 The purpose of the Open Enrollment Period is to allow every family an equal opportunity to enroll in the school.

 The dates for Open Enrollment will be publicly noticed on the school’s website with a delineated beginning and ending date.
-The Open Enrollment Period begins at 9:00 a.m. on December 2, 2019 and closes at 9:00 a.m. on March 6, 2020.
+The Open Enrollment Period begins at 9:00 a.m. on Monday, December 7, 2020 and closes at 9:00 a.m. on Monday, March 29, 2021.
 All applications submitted within the Open Enrollment Period will have an equal opportunity for admission, regardless of whether they are submitted on the first day or the last day of Open Enrollment.
-The lottery for all grades will take place Thursday, April 2, 2020 at 10:00 a.m.
+The lottery for all grades will be conducted on Thursday, April 1, 2021 at 9:00 a.m.

 Requirements for Submission of Application